 "Homeowners ready to replace an aging air conditioner can consider replacing it with an electric air-source heat pump, designed to provide efficient space cooling, as well as space heating," the pair wrote.

-Thumbnail courtesy of Eric Fields.
+Thumbnail courtesy of Dan LeFebvre/Unsplash.